Fallout-London/FOLON-FO4Downgrader/build.md

-Install python 3.11 using MS store\
+Install python 3.XX using MS store or your package manager (with venv!!)\
 clone this repo\
 open terminal in here\
+use Clean.sh if you can\
 use Build.sh/bat depending on OS

-Ship the files in dist/
+the binary will be in dist/